 \section{Abstract}

-The continued development of novel many-body approaches to ground-state problems in physics and chemistry calls for a consistent way to assess its overall progress.
-Here we introduce a metric of variational accuracy, the V-score, obtained from the variational energy and its variance.
-We provide the most extensive curated dataset of variational calculations of many-body quantum systems to date, identifying cases where state-of-the-art numerical approaches show limited accuracy, and novel algorithms or computational platforms, such as quantum computing, could provide improved accuracy.
-The V-score can be used as a metric to assess the progress of quantum variational methods towards quantum advantage for ground-state problems, especially in regimes where classical verifiability is impossible.
+The continued development of computational approaches to many-body ground-state problems in physics and chemistry calls for a consistent way to assess its overall progress.
+In this work, we introduce a metric of variational accuracy, the V-score, obtained from the variational energy and its variance.
+We provide an extensive curated dataset of variational calculations of many-body quantum systems, identifying cases where state-of-the-art numerical approaches show limited accuracy, and future algorithms or computational platforms, such as quantum computing, could provide improved accuracy.
+The V-score can be used as a metric to assess the progress of quantum variational methods toward a quantum advantage for ground-state problems, especially in regimes where classical verifiability is impossible.